We're writing our legacy one student at a time.

 |lower than 3.45||Individual Review*|

 If you don't meet the assured admissions requirements, we may consider additional factors in the admissions process.
-If selected for individual review*, we will let you know if you need to submit a resume and essay via your myUH self-service portal.
+If we require additional documentation, we'll request those materials from you.

 **This unweighted GPA will be calculated by the University of Houston (out of a 4.0 scale) using English, math, science, and social studies grades on your transcript.
 Extracurricular classes will not be included.